xtexx/central/docs/developer/infrastructure.md

         volume 0 {
             # device name
             device /dev/drbd0;
-            # specify disk to be used for devide above
+            # specify disk to be used for device above
             disk /dev/nvme0n1p5;
             # where to create metadata
             # specify the block device name when using a different disk